automl/HpBandSter/docs/source/quickstart.rst

-Whether you like to use BOHB locally on your machine or on a cluster, the setup always consists of three ingredients: The *master*, also refered to a the optimization algoritm, steers the hyperparameter optimization and communicates over the *nameserver* with *workers* to use them to evaluate configurations:
+Whether you like to use BOHB locally on your machine or on a cluster, the setup always consists of three ingredients: The *master*, also refered to a the optimization algorithm, steers the hyperparameter optimization and communicates over the *nameserver* with *workers* to use them to evaluate configurations:

 :ref:`Configure and Set up a Nameserver`